helidon-io/helidon/docs/config/io.helidon.webserver.ListenerConfig.md

 <td>
 <code>&#8288;-&#8288;1</code>
 </td>
-<td>Limits the number of connections that can be opened at a single point in time</td>
+<td>Limits the number of connection permits that this listener may reserve before accepting sockets</td>
 </tr>
 <tr>
 <td>